 The 2014 Hunter Glenn Cabernet Franc was entirely sourced from the Shifflett Estate – the wine was aged in 50% new French oak for 18 months.
 Features a captivating bouquet that one needs to sit with to enjoy all its aromatic nuances as it breathes.
 Shows plenty of fruit on the nose including blackberry and a raspberry sweetness along with hints of sage, tobacco leaf, a wintergreen nuance and dark chocolate.
 Reveals more fruit as the wine opens.
 Nicely balanced and elegant on the palate, the wine offers more red fruit then dark fruit flavors.
 Lingers with flavors of red cherry – lively and bright, the wine dances across the palate.
 An excellent food wine – a wine worth seeking out.

 The wines are selectively distributed in Ohio and New Mexico and a distributor also carries some of the wines in Japan.
 And they sometimes participate in select wine focused events including the annual Garagiste Wine Festival (a collection of very tiny producers).
-For more information or to schedule a private tasting, visit: www.hunterglenn.com
+For more information or to purchase wines, visit: www.hunterglenn.com